firefly-iii/firefly-iii/readme.md

 * The ability to _import_ data so you can move _from_ another system.
 * Organize expenses using tags;
 * 2 factor authentication for extra security 🔒;
-* Supports any currency you want, including crypto currencies such as Bitcoin ₿.
+* Supports any currency you want, including crypto currencies such as ₿itcoin  and Ξthereum.
 * Lots of help text in case you don’t get it.

 Everything is organised: